i-MSCP/plugins/incubator/PhpSwitcher/README.md

 ## Introduction

-This plugin allows to setup additional PHP versions for your customers.
+This plugin allows to setup additional PHP versions.

 ## Requirements